status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

     > **Tip:** To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check it's recent history on [beaconcha.in](https://beaconcha.in/)).
 Then go to [step 3](./migration.md#step-3---import-your-validator-keys-into-nimbus).

-## Step 3 - Import your validator key(s) into Nimbus
+### 3. Import your validator key(s) into Nimbus
 To import you validator key(s), follow the instructions [outlined here](./keys.md).

-> To check that your key(s) has been successfully imported, look for a file named after your public key in `build/data/shared_mainet_0/secrets/`.
+!!! tip
->
+    To check that your key(s) has been successfully imported, look for a file named after your public key in `build/data/shared_mainet_0/secrets/`.

-> If you run into an error at this stage, it's probably because the wrong permissions have been set on either a folder or file.
+    If you run into an error at this stage, it's probably because the wrong permissions have been set on either a folder or file.
 See [here](faq.md#folder-permissions) for how to fix this.

-## Step 4 - Import your slashing protection history
+### 4. Import your slashing protection history

 To import the slashing protection history you exported in **step 2**, from the `nimbus-eth2` directory run: